Combined Degree Program

 All CDPs begin their first year in the MI program.
 There are several reasons for doing so, namely:

-• This allows for greater flexibility in course enrolment as the larger program of the two (almost 5 times more students), there are more MI electives.
+• Starting with the MI allows for greater flexibility in course enrolment, as there are more MI electives since it is the larger program of the two (almost 5 times more students).
 This provides CDP students with the maximum time (three years) to take advantage of both required and elective MI courses.

 Back to top of FAQ directory